-115. Zach Packard is a resident of Colorado.

-116. On Saturday, May 30, 2020, Mr. Packard gathered in the area of the state Capitol building with a large group of protesters to exercise his First Amendment right to protest and to stand in solidarity with those demonstrating against police violence.
+- 124. Zach Packard is a resident of Colorado. - 125.
+On Saturday, May 30, 2020, Mr. Packard gathered in the area of the state Capitol building with a large group of protesters to exercise his First Amendment right to protest and to stand in solidarity with those demonstrating against police violence.
 At about 9 PM, Officers started pushing protesters out of the Capitol building area.
 Officers began using tear gas and shooting projectiles indiscriminately at the crowd, including at women and children.
-Mr. Packard did not observe any provocation or threatening behavior by the crowd, and he did not hear any warnings from the officers before they shot the projectiles.
+Mr. Packard did not observe any provocation or threatening behavior by the crowd, and he did not hear any warnings from the officers before they shot the projectiles. - 126.
+On Sunday, May 31, 2020, Mr. Packard arrived at the protests on streets surrounding the Capitol at about 8 PM.
+Officers formed lines on two perpendicular streets and began closing in on the groups of protesters.
+Mr. Packard heard a message from a SWAT vehicle that "curfew was in effect."
+Officers then started firing tear gas.
+Mr. Packard attempted to kick one tear gas cannister away from the group of protesters near him. - 127.
+As he stepped off the sidewalk, Mr. Packard was hit in the head with a projectile.
+He was immediately knocked unconscious.
+The following photographs from a bystander show the attack by the officers on Mr. Packard.